pierdobauce/multi-arch-circleci-and-insecure-docker-registry/README.md

 I let you see the .circleci/config.yml content.
 Do not forget the other files.
 Change the url of the private insecure registry, and the user & password to connect.
 Of course, the examples I give are not my actual user & password.
 But I leave some real text to show the syntax.

+If more info needed on the content, please mail me pierdobauce@yahoo.fr and I will add more details.